About

 I found my way to jewelry many years after working in the fast-paced costume, clothing and accessory design industries in Los Angeles.
 My jewelry is responsibly and meticulously crafted by my two hands here in my studio in Portland, Oregon ever since I began making jewelry full time in 2014.

 The focus of my work is creating wearable art and statement jewelry.
-I primarily work in silver and gold, and occasionally jeweler's brass, and use recycled, traceable metals, much of which I melt, roll and recycle myself whenever possible.
+I primarily work in silver and gold, and at times jeweler's brass and bronze.
+I try to use recycled, traceable metals, much of which I melt, roll and recycle myself whenever possible.

 I care deeply about the quality and integrity of my work and every piece I create goes directly from my hands, to yours.